traktofon/FortranFiles.jl/docs/src/tests.md

 1. Check that the input and output file are identical.
-This sequence of steps is performed for each of the tested record types (variable-length records with various types of record markers, and fixed-length recors for direct access mode), and each of the supported byte orders, using the appropriate gfortran compiler options to adjust the Fortran output.
+This sequence of steps is performed for each of the tested record types (variable-length records with various types of record markers, and fixed-length records for direct access mode), and each of the supported byte orders, using the appropriate gfortran compiler options to adjust the Fortran output.